 Aaron Sheehan-Dean is the Fred C. Frey Professor of Southern Studies at Louisiana State University.
 He is the author of titles such as Why Confederates Fought: Family and Nation in Civil War Virginia and the Concise Historical Atlas of the U.S. Civil War, and also the editor of several books.
 He teaches a number of courses on 19th century US history, including the Civil War and Reconstruction and also Southern History.
+Here he sat down with All About History to discuss what might have happened had the Southern states had won the American Civil War.

 What if the slave states had won?